The City College of New YorkCCNY

 The Math Department's main telephone lines, at (212) 650-5346 and 5347, are being answered Monday through Thursday by in office staff in the Marshak building, MR 529.
 Hours of operation for all days are from 9am - 5pm.

-On Fridays, however, the staff will continue to operate remotely.
+On Fridays, however, the staff often operates remotely.
 As a result, calls to the department should then be directed to (347) 961-7667, which will generally be answered 9am-5pm.

 Preferably, email your concerns and questions to math@ccny.cuny.edu, which is being monitored regularly.